What a world we’re living in, right?

 We enjoy tremendous flexibility today…

-Evgeny: Yes, it’s a strange but exciting world.
-In truth, it’s always been that way.
+Lief: Yes, these are challenging but also exciting times.
 In 1492, Columbus discovered and created an empire that changed the world and the course of history.
-We’re living through change on this scale again right now, and this is presenting some exciting opportunities.
+We’re living through change on this scale again right now, and this is presenting exciting opportunities.

-Then make investments and, as Evgeny suggests, start businesses in those places.
+Then make investments and start businesses in those places.
 Your goal should be multiple income streams in multiple currencies in places you look forward to visiting.

 Next I asked:

-“If the world spiraled out of control as the doomsayers suggest it will, where would you want to be?
+“If the world spiraled out of control as the doomsayers suggest it could, where would you want to be?
 Where would you prefer to ride out the storm… and why?”

 Juan Darío: I’ve thought about this question many times… wondering in a mystical way why I was born where I was born.